MystenLabs/walrus-docs/docs/blog/05_testnet_redeployment.md

   with glob patterns offered by many shells, so you can for example run a command like `walrus store *.png --epochs 100` to store all PNG files in the current directory.
 - The `walrus` CLI now supports creating, funding, and extending *shared blobs* using the `walrus share`, `walrus store --share`, and `walrus fund-shared-blob` commands.
+Shared blobs are an example of collectively managed and funded blobs.
 See the [shared blobs section](../usage/client-cli.md#shared-blobs) for more details.

 ## New WAL token

-Along with the redeployment of Walrus, we have also deployed a new version of the WAL contract.
+Along with the redeployment of Walrus, we have also deployed a fresh WAL contract.
 This means that you cannot use any WAL token from the previous Testnet instance with the new Testnet instance.
 You need to request new WAL tokens through the [Testnet WAL faucet](../usage/setup.md#testnet-wal-faucet).